mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/27/day-281/">October 27, 2017</a></small></div>
-<p><strong>Republican lawmakers intend to wind down their Trump-Russia investigations even though the issue of collusion remains unresolved</strong>.
+<p><strong>Republican lawmakers intend to wind down their Trump-<a href="/trump-russia-investigation/">Russia investigation</a>s even though the issue of collusion remains unresolved</strong>.
 The Senate Intelligence Committee wants the panel’s investigation to end by February – ahead of the first 2018 primary elections – while the House Intelligence Committee hopes to finish before that. (<a href="https://www.politico.com/story/2017/10/27/gop-russia-probes-trump-244217">Politico</a>)</p>